xzel23/utility/SELECTIVE-PUBLISHING-CONCEPT.md

 At configuration time, Gradle should:

-1. Read the release-state file.
+1. Read the published release state and, when present, use the prepared release plan as the candidate-version override.
 2. Assign the BOM project the current BOM version.
 3. Assign each publishable module its version from the matching module entry.
 4. Configure BOM constraints using the stored version of each module, not `project.version`.
-5. Configure publication tasks only for modules selected for the prepared release.
+5. Configure publication tasks only for modules selected in the prepared release plan.

 The resulting BOM constraints must conceptually be equivalent to: